Bringing hope to balance media messages of decline and vulnerability in dementia

-News reports this week demonstrate the media’s raised consciousness of the place of dementia in our lives and the increased interest is welcome.
+These reports demonstrate the media’s raised consciousness of the place of dementia in our lives and the increased interest is welcome.
 At the same time, the reporting paints a picture of decline and vulnerability with little place for hopefulness.
-The work at the heart of both reports shows something of the problems faced by people living with dementia and their families but the understanding can also take us towards positive change.
+The work at the heart of both reports shows something of the problems faced by people living with dementia and their families, but the understanding can also take us towards positive change.

 Harnessing benefits of technology